Gary Beadle: Life and career

-In 2001 he started in the role of Paul Trueman in EastEnders.
+In 2001, he started in the role of Paul Trueman in EastEnders.
 A loveable rogue, Beadle left the role when his contract was due to terminate - as he had not appreciated the director and script writers wanting his character to become a drug dealer.
 He therefore departed from the show and his exit featured the character being killed off by his gangland boss Andy Hunter (Michael Higgs).

 Immediately after completing filming of EastEnders, Beadle playing the Evil Queen's henchman in the Qdos Entertainment production of Snow White at the Cliffs Pavilion in Southend-on-Sea, opposite Linda Lusardi.
-Since leaving EastEnders, Beadle has roles in Holby City (2005), Doctors (2006) and the Jean-Claude Van Damme film Til Death, released in 2007.
+Since leaving EastEnders, Beadle has had roles in Holby City (2005), Doctors (2006) and the Jean-Claude Van Damme film Until Death, released in 2007.

 In 2007, he appeared in BBC Three comedy Thieves Like Us.
-His brother is actor, writer and performer Rikki Beadle-Blair.
-In 2008 he appeared in The Sarah Jane Adventures series 2 as Clyde Langer's father, Paul.
-In 2009 he appeared in Malice in Wonderland as dj Felix Chester, a Cheshire Cat allusion.
-In 2010 he appeared in the Royal Court Theatre's Sucker Punch by Roy Williams.
+In 2008, he appeared in The Sarah Jane Adventures series 2 as Clyde Langer's father, Paul.
+In 2009, he appeared in Malice in Wonderland as DJ Felix Chester, a Cheshire Cat allusion.
+In 2010, he appeared in the Royal Court Theatre's Sucker Punch by Roy Williams.

-In 2012 he appeared in Hustle as a police officer.
-In 2015 he played Docker in BBC One drama The Interceptor and also featured in the Ron Howard-directed movie In the Heart of the Sea which was released in December 2015.
+In 2012, he appeared in Hustle as a police officer.
+In 2015, he played Docker in BBC One drama The Interceptor and also featured in the Ron Howard-directed film In the Heart of the Sea which was released in December 2015.

 In 2016, he performed as Abioseh, an ex-tribesman in the Royal National Theatre's production of Les Blancs.
 He also starred as a Detective Chief Inspector in an episode of Silent Witness.

-In 2017, Beadle appeared as Archdeacon Gabriel Atubo, Rev. Sidney Chambers's boss in Series 3 of Grantchester.
+In 2017, Beadle appeared as Archdeacon Gabriel Atubo, Rev. Sidney Chambers's boss in series 3 of Grantchester.